-This recipe for grilled mahi-mahi with fresh mango salsa is a great dish for a week night dinner or a special gathering with friends.
+Grilled Mahi-Mahi with Mango Salsa is a great dish for a week night dinner or a special gathering with friends.
 The spicy fresh mango salsa is sweet, zesty and perfect with this firm-flesh grilled mahi-mahi.

-Don is breaking open a new bag of charcoal and firing up the barbecue so we can have Grilled Mahi-Mahi with Mango Salsa for dinner tonight.
-Mahi-Mahi is the Hawaiian name for a large fish that is found in the Pacific ocean tropical waters.
-It is also called a dolphin fish but not the same sort of dolphin as “Flipper” which is a mammal.
+Don is breaking open a new bag of charcoal and firing up the barbecue.
+We are having Grilled Mahi-Mahi with Mango Salsa for dinner tonight.
+Mahi-Mahi is the Hawaiian name for a large fish fished from the tropical waters of the Pacific ocean.
+Mahi-Mahi is also called a dolphin fish but not the same sort of dolphin as “Flipper” which is a mammal.

 This is one of our favorite ways to prepare mahi-mahi.
 We gave it a short soak in a marinade of lime juice, garlic and cilantro then simply grilled it over charcoal.

 While the mahi-mahi was soaking we started the charcoal and chopped up all the ingredients for some fresh mango salsa.
-Fragrant basmati rice was all that was needed to complete our easy, peasy dinner.
+We served fragrant basmati rice to complete our easy, peasy dinner.

 - 2-garlic cloves, minced